AnkitKumar017/AI-ML_PROJECTS/Project_2/README.md

 Implementation of a ML model for the purpose of "Speaker Recognition" using "RAVDESS" emotional dataset is done in this project.
+To test the effectivness of the model, various evaluation mettrics are used, such as 1.Confusion matrix 2.
+Precision 3.F1 score 4.Perclass classification and 5.Accuuracy.
+After model accuracy after testing came out to be 96.875%, meaning the model performed very well in classification of speakers.